rackerlabs/design-system/_component_design/breadcrumbs.md

 Use these spacing guidelines when you construct breadcrumbs.

-**OLD CONTENT**
+**OLD CONTENT - KEEP FOR NOW**

-- __Placement:__ Keep breadcrumbs above the major heading of the page, 8px from the eyebrow.
+- **Placement:** Keep breadcrumbs above the major heading of the page, 8px from the eyebrow.
 The container for breadcrumbs will always live on the top left corner of the page when it is present.
 Make sure the breadcrumb container is 16px above the content on the top of the page.
-- __Container & Spacing:__ The breadcrumbs container is 28px tall and full-page wide if it needs to be.
+- **Container & Spacing:** The breadcrumbs container is 28px tall and full-page wide if it needs to be.
 We recommend shortening measures below.
 Breadcrumbs are in all caps with arrow icons in `gray 600` in-between.
-- __Alignment:__ Breadcrumbs should be left aligned to the left-most content on the page as noted in [Layout]({{site.baseurl}}/layout/page-layouts.html).
+- **Alignment:** Breadcrumbs should be left aligned to the left-most content on the page as noted in [Layout]({{site.baseurl}}/layout/page-layouts.html).

 {% endcolumn %}